bjoern-sellnau/vaccine/README.md

 ### Index modules ###

-If you define a module that ends in `/index`, then it will also set the module without that suffix to the same name.
+If you define a module that ends in `/index`, then it will also set the module without that suffix to the same object.
 It is best practice to require the id *without* the `/index`, but define the module *with* it.
 The advantage of doing it this way is that you can use a relative require within the index module, and it will work as expected.